mead-ml/mead-baseline/docs/xpctl.md

 ### Dependencies

 `xpctl` requires a database to be installed locally or an accessible server.
 We currently support:  [mongodb](https://docs.mongodb.com/) and [postgresql](https://www.postgresql.org/)), but the base classes can be extended to support other databases.
+Create a database called `reporting_db` in your db instance.

 ### Installation